softwaredevelop/mql5/Indicators/MyIndicators/StochasticFast_Pro.md

 * **Crossovers:** The crossover of the %K line and the %D signal line is a common trade signal.
 Due to the indicator's sensitivity, these signals will be more frequent than with the Slow Stochastic.
 * **Divergence:** Look for divergences between the Stochastic and the price action.
 * **Using Heikin Ashi:** Selecting the Heikin Ashi option results in a smoother oscillator, which can help mitigate some of the inherent "choppiness" of the Fast Stochastic.
-* **Caution:** The Fast Stochastic is a very sensitive, range-bound oscillator.
-It generates many signals and is highly susceptible to market noise.
-It is often used by short-term traders or as a component in a larger system rather than as a standalone signal generator.
-Many traders prefer the smoother signals of the Slow Stochastic.